 That's what we are in our lack of faith and hopeless despair.
 He returns to us, and he gives us rest and renewed faith, even if at first it's only the size of a mustard seed.

 Also, the Lord has shown me that wood, in Scripture, represents natural instinct without the Holy Spirit.
 When men were represented to the man as trees, he was actually seeing the spiritual reality of mankind first.
 He was seeing what all those around him could not see.
 He saw men who were walking about within their natural instincts, and who did not have the Holy Spirit.
 It could be that the people who brought the man to Jesus didn't really believe Jesus could heal him; but they merely brought him to see if Jesus would "try", maybe so they could scoff and mock Jesus when he couldn't heal the blind man.
-So Jesus, without saying a word, revealed to the man, and to us, what was in their hearts: they were wood; they were men living in their natural instincts without the Holy Spirit; and their motivation for bringing the blind man to Jesus were most likely not pure or charitable.
+So Jesus, without saying a word, revealed to the man, and to us, what was in their hearts: they were wood; they were men living in their natural instincts without the Holy Spirit; and their motivation for bringing the blind man to Jesus was most likely not pure or charitable.